Looking For A Slip-And-Fall/Trip-And-Fall Attorney In Northeast Florida?

 - Injuries to children at school or day care

 The sooner you obtain an experienced attorney, the better it is for your case.
-Our team at Finnell, McGuinness, Nezami & Andux, P.A. has years of experience in handling and litigating various types of premises liability cases and obtaining multi-million-dollar settlements for our clients.
-Contact experienced attorneys at Finnell, McGuinness, Nezami & Andux, P.A. for a free consultation and help in obtaining a proper compensation for your injuries.
+Our team at Finnell, McGuinness, Nezami & Andux has years of experience in handling and litigating various types of premises liability cases and obtaining multi-million-dollar settlements for our clients.
+Contact experienced attorneys at Finnell, McGuinness, Nezami & Andux for a free consultation and help in obtaining proper compensation for your injuries.

 We Will Fight For You From Day One And Never Give Up

 Slip-and-fall/trip-and-fall payouts can be substantial, which is why big insurance companies have a team of high-powered attorneys dedicated to fighting these claims every step of the way.
 They know how to stall, delay, and reduce settlements.

 With years of experience under our belt, the attorneys at Finnell, McGuinness, Nezami & Andux are familiar with all the tactics used by the major insurance companies to battle your claim.
 We have taken on the big guys and have won significant financial compensation for our clients time and time again.
 Why not let us do the same for you?

 There Is A Statute Of Limitations For These Cases.
 Let Us Get Started Today!